jonatha-anselmi/AutoScaling-SGD/README.md

 - *kw_plot_nonstationary.m* :
 This script plots the sequence of $\theta$'s obtained by the proposed stochastic optimization algorithm when theta is updated every 100 or 1000 state transitions, thus without waiting for the underlying Markov chain "to reach stationarity".
 This alternative approach is for comparison purposes and provides the pictures *non_stationary1.eps* and *non_stationary2.eps*.

+- *run.sh* :
+Bash script to generate all the data.

 ## Usage